 Medical Interpreting and Cultural Sensitivity

 Even if your medical interpreter has gone to the best medical interpreter course and kept their skills fresh with the best medical interpreter training, they can still be terrible at their jobs.
-Bad medical interpreters might speak the language perfectly and be a pro at simultaneous interpretation, but they lack cultural awareness.
+Bad medical interpreters might speak the language perfectly and be a pro at simultaneous interpreting, but they lack cultural awareness.
 Because culture shapes so much of how we experience the world, it will certainly affect the way both patients and medical providers experience medical challenges and illnesses.
 For instance, in Mexican culture, mental illness and developmental issues are highly stigmatized in a way they aren’t in the US.
 A culturally-savvy medical interpreter will already know any cultural factors like this and help to gracefully bridge the divide between the medical care provider and patient/their family.

 Your medical interpreter is emotionally resilient and even-keeled under pressure